SerbanTudor04/Deterministic-Finite-Automaton/README.md

-# Minimization of a Deterministic Finite Automaton
+# Minimizing a Deterministic Finite Automaton (AFD) in Java: A Fun and Educational Adventure

 ## Program for Minimizing an AFD